tufaildafedar0-prog/Personal-Portfolio/README.md

 ## 📝 How to Use

+1. Clone the project or simply go live for the overview.
-Open `index.html` in your browser to view the site locally.
+2. Open `index.html` in your browser to view the site locally.
-Navigate using the navbar to explore About, Projects, and Contact pages.
+3. Navigate using the navbar to explore About, Projects, and Contact pages.
-If resume is not downloading so its not available yet , wait for me to upload new updated resume.
+4. If resume is not downloading so its not available yet , wait for me to upload new updated resume.

 **Download Resume:**
 Click the resume button on the About page to view/download the PDF.